 Whether you’re interested in advertising, public relations, journalism, or digital communications, we offer an academic track that will prepare you to start or advance your career.

-Media and Professional Communication (BA)
+Media and Professional Communications (BA)

-This major provides students with a rigorous education in the theories of mass media process, history, and ethics as well as the opportunity to specialize in one of three professional practice areas.
+The CGS Media and Professional Communications major provides students with a rigorous education in the theories of mass media process, history, and ethics as well as the opportunity to specialize in one of three professional practice areas.

 Degree Offered: BA